-Diagnostics of stress urinary incontinence
+Diagnostics of stress incontinence

 Your appointment with a doctor will include familiarizing the doctor with your medical history, physical exam, urine testing, quick neurological exam and urinary stress test.
 By assessing all of the results, your doctor will be able to identify the root of the problem.